Anthony Perkins: Missed roles

 Perkins was offered the lead in the film adaptation of Harold Robbins's A Stone for Danny Fisher, but declined the part.
 The project was ultimately reworked into King Creole, a musical starring Elvis Presley, with whom Perkins was occasionally compared.
 He was also offered the role of Shell Oil Jr. in the 1959 film Some Like It Hot.
 Perkins declined the role under pressure from Paramount executives, who reportedly objected to him appearing in drag.

 Around the time he signed on to Psycho, Perkins was considered for the lead in Dooley, a biographical film written by Robert Anderson.
 Directors George Roy Hill and Joshua Logan were interested in the project, but Paramount did not approve the production costs, and Perkins was not permitted to audition.

 Perkins was seriously considered for the role of Tony in the 1961 film adaptation of West Side Story, but was again prevented from auditioning by Paramount.
 Despite not participating in the project, this led to his friendship with lyricist Stephen Sondheim.

 Perkins was the original choice of both Tennessee Williams and director Tony Richardson for the lead role in the 1963 Broadway revival of The Milk Train Doesn't Stop Here Anymore, opposite Tallulah Bankhead.
 Due to a scheduling conflict, Perkins was unable to take the role, and Tab Hunter was cast instead.

 He was also cast as Robert, the lead role in Stephen Sondheim's musical Company, but declined the part, citing scheduling conflicts and later attributing his decision to anxiety over the long performance commitment.
 Some commentators also speculated that his decision was influenced by perceptions of the character's queer-coded traits.

-In 1973, after co-writing the screenplay for The Last of Sheila with Sondheim, Perkins was encouraged to play the antagonist, Clinton.
-Sondheim supported this casting, but Perkins declined, believing the role was too similar to previous parts he had played.
-The role went to James Coburn.

-Perkins later played a horror writer, Anthony Strack, in the television pilot The Ghost Writer, a project he viewed as a potential transition into more comedic roles.
-However, the pilot was not picked up.

-In the early 1990s, Perkins agreed to voice the character of Dr. Wolfe, a dentist, in The Simpsons episode "Last Exit to Springfield."
+In the early 1990s, Perkins agreed to voice the character of Dr. Wolfe, a dentist, in The Simpsons episode "Last Exit to Springfield".
 He died before the role could be recorded, and the part was ultimately voiced by Simpsons regular Hank Azaria.